 The Group is a leading integrated and well-established mobile game developer, publisher and operator.
 The Group is headquartered in Suzhou, China, with branches in regions including Shanghai, Wuxi and Hong Kong in China, and South Korea and Japan, and was listed on the Main Board of the Stock Exchange on 8 October 2019.
-Since our inception in 2010, we have been strategically focusing on mobile games targeting female players in the PRC to capture the significant growth potential in both the mobile game industry and the female-oriented game market.
-We successfully launched core products such as the Legend of Empress (熹妃傳), the Royal Chaos (熹妃Q傳), the Rise of Queendom (宮廷計手遊), the Fate of the Empress (浮生為卿歌) and others, which are well received among users.
+Since our inception in 2010, we have been strategically focusing on mobile games targeting female players to capture the significant growth potential in both the mobile game industry and the female-oriented game market.
+We successfully launched core products such as the Legend of Empress (熹妃傳), the Royal Chaos (熹妃Q傳), the Fate of the Empress (浮生為卿歌), Promise of Lingyun (凌雲諾) and others, which are well received among users.

-As a key national cultural export enterprise and a pioneer in the segment of ancient Chinese-style female-oriented games, the Group keeps a professional global distribution and operation team, while consolidating the leading position in the domestic female market, we are also exploring overseas markets actively.
-We will continue to adhere to the corporate mission of "Let Culture Create Values", and are committed to spreading excellent traditional Chinese culture to a wider group and region, so as to build a carrier for global outstanding cultural exchanges, promote cultural inheritance and heritage, constantly explore cultural values, and shape a more profound influence of culture.
+As a key national cultural export enterprise and a pioneer in the segment of ancient Chinese style female-oriented games, the Group keeps a professional global distribution and operation team, while consolidating the leading position in the domestic female market, we are also exploring overseas markets actively.
+We continue to adhere to the corporate cultural mission of "Let Culture Create Values", and are committed to spreading excellent traditional Chinese culture to a wider group and region, so as to build a carrier for global outstanding cultural exchanges, promote cultural inheritance and heritage, constantly explore cultural values, and shape a more profound influence of culture.